 – Neelam Tewar, founder of Maven Magpie Consulting

 “The big thing I didn’t realize was that going from an office of 30, and a position where it was my job to build community, to being a solopreneur would result in feeling really lonely in my professional world.
 Even though I was meeting with clients and hosting one-on-one meetings, I couldn’t unload my concerns, questions, fears, and doubts on existing or potential clients.”
 [Related guide: How to Succeed at Self-Employment]

 The solution: “I started by reaching out to those I had met in the community through the local Chamber of Commerce Women in Business group, then went online to start scouring for other women in business-focused events, meetings, conferences, book clubs, etc.”

 – Christine Flynn, MSW, grant management analyst at Office of Illinois Works

 Battling unrealistic expectations

 “My crazy expectations were mostly from myself.
 I expected to be Super Mom, wife of the year, and build a successful business all in the same year.
 Even though I was (and am) doing great in all the key areas of life, I often felt inadequate, which is exhausting.”
 [Related article: Step-by-Step Guide to Starting a Business]

 The solution: “I overcame this by starting a ‘what got done’ list and gauging my success by that, rather than looking at the items still on my to-do list.
 This one little shift has made a huge difference, and I let the guilt of not getting every single thing done go.”

 – Brie Sodano, personal financial strategist at From Sheep to Shark

-– Marissa S. Costonis, H.C., certified health coach and author of Change Bites: 5 Change Management Strategies to Transform Your Health
+– Marissa S. Costonis, certified health coach and author of Change Bites: 5 Change Management Strategies to Transform Your Health